 On July 8, 1776, popular legend says the Liberty Bell rang to symbolize America’s independence from Great Britain.
-But many “facts” about the Bell, such as the 1776 ringing, are shrouded in mystery.
+But many “facts” about the Bell, such as its 1776 ringing, are shrouded in mystery.

 Here are some of the facts we do know about the Liberty Bell, and some theories to answer the other big questions about the Bell’s travels.

 1. The Liberty Bell pre-dates the Revolution.
 The Pennsylvania Assembly had the Liberty Bell made in 1751 to mark the 50-year anniversary of William Penn's 1701 Charter of Privileges, which served as Pennsylvania's original Constitution.

 2. What is written on the Bell?
 The following Bible verse is on the Bell: “Proclaim Liberty throughout all the land unto all the inhabitants thereof.”
 Also included is information about the Assembly and the Bell’s maker.

 3. No one knows today when the Bell was cracked.
 The crack is a big subject of debate among historians.
 One theory is the Bell had its first crack in 1752 when it was tested on its arrival in Philadelphia.

 4. The last big crack happened on Washington’s Birthday.
 The Liberty Bell cracked up, literally, in February 1846, when it was rung on President’s Day, celebrated on Washington’s birthday, and then stopped ringing because of damage from a major crack.

 6. The Liberty Bell wasn’t the first name of this icon.
 The bell was originally known as the State House Bell.
 In the late 1830s, it acquired the name of the Liberty Bell when it became a symbol of the anti-slavery movement.